 Identity verification using the credit system

-Division 5A of the AML/CTF Act authorises the use and disclosure of personal information contained in an individual’s credit information file by a credit reporting agency (CRA) to a reporting entity for the purpose of verifying the individual’s identity under the AML/CTF Act.
+Division 5A of Part 2 of the AML/CTF Act authorises the use and disclosure of certain personal information held by a credit reporting body (CRB) to a reporting entity for the purpose of verifying the individual’s identity under the AML/CTF Act.

-Under Division 5A, a ‘reporting entity’ must not make a verification request unless:
+Under Division 5A, a reporting entity must not make a verification request unless, it has first:

-- it has first given the individual whose identity is being verified, information about the proposed process
+- given the individual whose identity is being verified, information about the proposed verification process, including the reasons for making the request and

 - made available an alternative means of identity verification.